 Cadets must register with the U.S. Embassy before departing.
-It is important to check VMI email regularly so that they receive timely information about important matters including pre-registration for the following semester.
+It is essential to check VMI email regularly so that they receive timely information about important matters, including pre-registration for the following semester.

-- Cadets must have at least a 2.5 CUM GPA in order to study abroad during a semester.
+- Cadets must have at least a 2.5 CUM GPA to study abroad during a semester.
 (This does not apply to summer or short-term programs.)

 - Cadets may study abroad only one semester during their cadetship.
 (Summer programs do not count.)

 - Cadets cannot be on ACPRO or CONPRO to be approved for study abroad.

 - VMI does not authorize study abroad or visits to countries that are under a State Department warning.
 The current warning list at travel.state.gov.